DPGBDG/dpgbdg.github.io/_posts/linux/2022-03-29-dailylog_linux0002.md

 - File - Document that stores information such as text, images, video.
 - Directory - File that stores the names of other files or directories in a hierarchical st.

-## Why command line?
-- Some machine only allows command line (No Graphical UI)
-- Very efficient and faster
-- On Mac = Terminal // On Window = Git Bash (CMD is not Command Line)

 ## Command Line Basic Syntax
 Format = Command Option File/Name